jet/propulsion/DOCUMENTATION.md

 | Component      | Description
 |----------------|---
-| Source         | Top level component that starts and monitors the (potentially multiple) Readers.<br/>Provides a `Pipeline` object which can be used by the hosting progream to `Stop` the processing and/or `AwaitCompletion`.
+| Source         | Top level component that starts and monitors the (potentially multiple) Readers.<br/>Provides a `Pipeline` object that can be used by the hosting progream to `Stop` the processing and/or `AwaitCompletion`.
 | Reader         | Manages reading from a Feed, passing Batches to an Ingester (one per active Tranche)
 | Ingester       | A Source maintains one of these per active Reader.
 Controls periodic checkpointing.
 Limits the maximum number of Batches that can be Read Ahead
-| ProgressWriter | used internally by the `Ingester` to buffer (and periodically commit) updates to the checkpointed position to reflect progress that has been achieved for that Tranche of the Source by this Consumer Group
+| ProgressWriter | used internally by the `Ingester` to buffer (and periodically commit) updates to the checkpointed position to reflect progress that has been achieved for that Tranche of the Source for this Consumer Group
-| Monitor        | Exposes the current read and commit positions for each Tranche within the Source<br/>Enables tests can await completion of processing without having to continually poll to (indirectly) infer whether some desired side effect has been triggered.
+| Monitor        | Exposes the current read and commit positions for each Tranche within the Source<br/>Enables tests to await completion of processing without having to continually poll to (indirectly) infer whether some desired side effect has been achieved.

 ## Propulsion Sink Elements